Our History

 Harpole Baptist Chapel

 Fast forward to 2010, when the leadership of the church decided to re-locate their place of meeting to the St. Crispins new estate to better service the growing population in that area.
 They also changed the name of the church to Forefront Church, and later affiliated the church with Kingdom Life Church in Northampton (now known as New Life Church).
-The chapel was then used only for minor events, and in 2019, due to their divergence from Baptist principles of church governance, the Baptist Union Corporation decided to sell the chapel to use the proceeds elsewhere.
+The chapel was then used only for minor events, and in 2019, the Baptist Union Corporation decided to sell the chapel to use the proceeds elsewhere.

 Communion and Buffet

-When the remaining Baptist members of the church learned of this, they convened a meeting in March 2020 to re-establish the church again, together with other Baptists in the area, adopting the model constitution of the Baptist Union.
-They elected a new leadership team, including a pastor/moderator who is a retired Baptist minister with decades of frontline experience, appointed trustees, and undertook the necessary training in safeguarding.
+When some of the former members of Harpole Baptist Church learned of this, they convened a meeting in March 2020 to re-establish the church again, together with other Christians in the area, adopting the model constitution of the Baptist Union.
+They elected a leadership team, including a pastor/moderator who is a retired Baptist minister with decades of frontline experience, appointed trustees and treasurer and undertook the necessary training in safeguarding.
+Since then the church has met every Sunday for the last 6 years.

 Communion and Buffet